Akta3d/RK-002-NTS1-Preset/README.md

 - Configure the Mod Wheel CC
   - Control CC: {CC_MOD}
   - Channel: {CHANNEL} of the NTS1
+- Configure the Mute CC
+  - Control CC: {CC_MUTE}
+  - Value: 127 when pressed
+  - Channel: {CHANNEL} of the NTS1

 **Step 5: Connect**
 - Connect the cable between your controller and the NTS1 (orange plug to NTS1)